 Cut those lap times with help from Garmin's Catalyst driving performance optimizer

 Here are some other ideas for your Boxster.

 With the top up, the Boxster is not the easiest vehicle to see out of when you're backing up in a crowded parking lot.
 We offer a wide variety of rear view cameras that will make that a lot easier, and there's a healthy variety of options to choose from.
-You can go for a camera that mounts to your license plate and works with your new aftermarket nav receiver, or choose one that mounts onto your rear view mirror.

 Add an amplifier for better sound

 Replacing the factory radio and speakers will make a big difference in the sound of your music in the Boxster.
 But when you're winding your way down the road with the top down, you might need a little bit more power.
 To further improve the sound quality, consider installing a 4-channel amplifier.
 Talk to one of our advisors to get some ideas for how to build your system.

 Installing a security system in your Boxster isn't easy (security systems rarely are), but even though most car thieves can't drive a stick, it's definitely a good idea.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.